San Diego Stadium – until 2020

 Aside professional football and baseball games the stadium was also the place for numerous concerts and other large events.
 Importantly for our website, these included many football/soccer games, including two Gold Cups.
 However, not even once this discipline brought a sell-out crowd to the stadium.
 It came close in 2008, when Mexicans swarmed the building for a friendly against Argentina.

 Initially the stadium was simply named San Diego Stadium, which makes sense after the city financed it with bonds.
 But in 1980 Jack Murphy took the name.
 He was honoured in such manner for leading to the stadium’s erection in the first place.
 Murphy was a journalist who campaigned for this project.
 And despite Qualcomm acquiring naming rights for two decades in 1997, many locals still call it The Murph.
+In 2017-2020 SDCCU became the last corporate naming rights holder in the stadium's history.

 San Diego: SDSU selects contractor for Mission Valley stadium